listio-labs-dev/may-the-force-be-with-you/README.md

 - Enhance your package by creating the package's own routes file that exposes 2 routes/urls - '/without-facade-override' and '/with-facade-override'
   - BEFORE YOU CONTINUE, STOP AND READ THIS QUICKLY:
     - What I am trying to say is that you must NOT use the Laravel's routes/web.php file, but rather that your package need to have its own way of handling routes (hint: you can do it in your service provider)
-- Enhance your package by creating a the package's own controller with 2 methods for the previously defined package routes need to pass data to two views (also contained in your package).
+- Enhance your package by creating the package's own controller with 2 methods that handles the previously defined package routes.
+This controller needs to pass data to two views (also contained in your package).
 - Enhance you package by implementing a facade (in your package) with a method that is called from your controller methods that:
   - on the '/without-facade-override' route displays text indicating the normal facade implementation
   - on the ''/with-facade-override'' route shows text indicating how the original implementation of the facade underlying implementation swopped.